shansaybhatia/learning-frontend/html/projects/README.md

 # HTML Projects

-This directory contains multiple projects built using **HTML only** as part of my frontend learning journey.
+This directory contains a project {College-website} built using **HTML only** as part of my frontend learning journey.

-Each project in this folder focuses on practicing core HTML concepts, including structure, semantics, navigation, and file organization, without relying on CSS or JavaScript.
+The project in this folder focuses on practicing core HTML concepts, including structure, semantics, navigation, and file organization, without relying on CSS or JavaScript.

 ---